Jinxiansen/Windows11/README.md

 ## Statement

-This app is only provided for learning, demonstration and communication of SwiftUI, and does not contain any commercial purpose.\nIf you have any questions, you can contact me by email.
+This app is only provided for learning, demonstration and communication of SwiftUI, and does not contain any commercial purpose.
+If you have any questions, you can contact me by email.

 Email: hi@jinxiansen.com